zelanko/sql-docs.de-de/docs/advanced-analytics/tutorials/python-ski-rental-linear-regression-deploy-model.md

     GO
     ```

-1. Ausführen der gespeicherten Prozedur zum Vorhersagen der Anzahl von Vermietungen
+1. Ausführen der gespeicherten Prozedur zum Vorhersagen von Verleihzahlen für einen Skiverleih

     ```sql
     --Insert the results of the predictions for test set into a table